mongodb/atlas-sdk-go/docs/doc_4_authentication.md

 ```
 ### OAuth Token Cache

-Service Account OAuth Access Tokens are valid for an extended duration of 1 hour.
+Service Account OAuth Access Tokens validity is expressed as a number of seconds in the  `expires_in` field.
 Clients can cache these Access Tokens to mitigate rate limiting and adhere to Access Token limits.

-For instructions on caching OAuth tokens in the Atlas SDK for Go, see the Service Account OAuth Token Cache
+For an example on how to cache and reuse OAuth tokens in the Atlas SDK for Go, see the Service Account OAuth Token Cache
 [Service Account OAuth Token Cache example](https://github.com/mongodb/atlas-sdk-go/tree/main/examples/service_account_token_store).